 Special Aspects of Unicode Character Definitions

 The principles of Unicode are judiciously tempered with pragmatism.
 This means, among other things, that the actual repertoire of characters which the standard encodes, especially those parts dating from its earlier days, include a number of items which on a strict interpretation of the Unicode Consortium's theoretical approach should not have been regarded as abstract characters in their own right.
 Some of these characters are grouped together into a code-point regions assigned to compatibility characters.
 Ligatures are a case in point.
-Ligatures (.e.g. the joining of adjacent lowercase letters ‘s’ and ‘t’ or ‘f’ and ‘i’ in Latin scripts, whether produced by a scribal practice of not lifting the pen between strokes or dictated by the aesthetics of a type design) are representational features with no added semantic value beyond that of the two letters they unite (though for historians of typography their presence and form in a given edition may be of scholarly significance).
+Ligatures (e.g. the joining of adjacent lowercase letters ‘s’ and ‘t’ or ‘f’ and ‘i’ in Latin scripts, whether produced by a scribal practice of not lifting the pen between strokes or dictated by the aesthetics of a type design) are representational features with no added semantic value beyond that of the two letters they unite (though for historians of typography their presence and form in a given edition may be of scholarly significance).
 However, by the time the Unicode standard was first being debated, it had become common practice to include single glyphs representing the more common ligatures in the repertoires of some typesetting devices and high-end printers, and for the coded character sets built into those devices to use a single code point for such glyphs, even though they represent two distinct abstract characters.
-So as to increase the acceptance of Unicode among the makers and users of such devices, it was agreed that some such pseudo-characters should be incorporated into the standard.
+So as to increase the acceptance of Unicode among the makers and users of such devices, it was agreed that some such pseudo-characters should be incorporated into the standard as compatibility characters.
 Nevertheless, if a project requires the presence of such ligatured forms to be encoded, this should normally be done via markup, not by the use of a compatibility character.
-That way, the presence of the ligature can still be identified (and if desired, rendered visually) where appropriate, but indexing and retrieval software will treat the code points in the document as a simple sequential occurrence of the two constituent characters concerned and so correctly align their semantics with non-ligatured equivalents.
+That way, the presence of the ligature can still be identified (and, if desired, rendered visually) where appropriate, but indexing and retrieval software will treat the code points in the document as a simple sequential occurrence of the two constituent characters concerned and so correctly align their semantics with non-ligatured equivalents.
 Such ligatures should not be confused with digraphs (usually) indicating diphthongs, as in the French word "cœur".
-Digraphs are atomic orthographic units representing abstract characters in their own right, not purely glyphic amalgamations, and indexing and retrieval software must treat them as such.
-Where a digraph occurs in a source text, it should normally be encoded using the appropriate code point for the single abstract character which it indeed represents, either by direct entry of the character concerned of through the appropriate CER or NCR.
+A digraph is an atomic orthographic unit representing an abstract character in its own right, not purely an amalgamation of glyphs, and indexing and retrieval software must treat it as such.
+Where a digraph occurs in a source text, it should normally be encoded using the appropriate code point for the single abstract character which it represents, either by direct entry of the character concerned or through the appropriate CER or NCR.

 Precomposed and Combining Characters and Normalization